chrishah/kmc3-docker/README.md

 # kmc3-docker
 Docker image for kmc3

-Docker image containing a full BUSCO install
+Docker image containing a running version of kmc v3

 The image contains a full install of [kmc](http://sun.aei.polsl.pl/REFRESH/index.php?page=projects&project=kmc&subpage=about), including all necessary dependencies.
 I am not part of the kmc team - I just made this image.